francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 ## Channels

-Similarly to {{SSH-TRANSPORT}}, SSH3 defines bidirectional channels over which the endpoints exchange SSH messages.
-Each channel runs over a bidirectional HTTP/3 stream and is attached to a single SSH conversation.
+Similarly to {{SSH-TRANSPORT}}, this document defines bidirectional channels over which the endpoints exchange messages.
+Each channel runs over a bidirectional HTTP/3 stream and is attached to a single remote terminal session.
 In this document, channels are therefore not assigned a channel number conversely to SSHv2.

 ### Opening a channel

-SSH channels can be opened on HTTP/3 client-initiated bidirectional streams.
+Channels can be opened on HTTP/3 client-initiated bidirectional streams.
 By default, HTTP/3 considers every client-initiated bidirectional stream as a request stream.
-Similarly to WebTransport, SSH3 extends HTTP/3 using a specific signal value.
-An SSH3 client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the SSH3 protocol to carry the content of a channel.
+Similarly to WebTransport, this protocol extends HTTP/3 using a specific signal value.
+An remote terminal client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the protocol to carry the content of a channel.
 For experimental purpose, the signal value is chosen at random and will change over time.
 The current signal value is `0xaf3627e6`.
-The content of an HTTP/3 stream carrying an SSH3 channel is illustrated below.
+The content of an HTTP/3 stream carrying an remote terminal channel is illustrated below.

 ~~~~